Strategic Learning and the Topology of Social Networks: Topologies on graphs and strategy profiles

+Rooted graphs are a basic mathematical concept, and are important to the understanding of this game.
+This section starts with some basic definitions, continues with the definition of a metric topology on rooted graphs, and culminates in a novel theorem on compactness in this topology, which may be of independent interest.
+In this we follow our previous work~\cite{mossel2012asymptotic}, which builds on the work of others such as Benjamini and Schramm~\cite{benjamini2011recurrence} and Aldous and Steele~\cite{aldous2003objective}.

+Intuitively, a rooted graph is a graph, as seen from the ``point of view'' of a particular vertex - the root.
+Two rooted graphs will be close in our topology if the two graphs are similar, as seen from the roots.

-\begin{definition} Let $G=(V,E)$ and $G'=(V',E')$ be directed graphs, and let $(G,i)$ and $(G',i')$ be rooted graphs.
-A {\bf rooted graph isomorphism} between $(G,i)$ and $(G',i')$ is a bijection $h:V \to V'$ such that \begin{enumerate} \item $h(i) = i'$. \item $(j,k) \in E \,\Leftrightarrow\, (h(j),h(k)) \in E'$. \end{enumerate} \end{definition} If $(G,i)$ and $(G',i)$ are such that there exists a graph isomorphism between them then we say that they are isomorphic and write $(G,i) \cong (G',i')$.
+Before defining our topology we will need a number of standard definitions.
+Let $G=(V,E)$ and $G'=(V',E')$ be graphs, and let $(G,i)$ and $(G',i')$ be rooted graphs.
+A {\em rooted graph isomorphism} between $(G,i)$ and $(G',i')$ is a bijection $h:V \to V'$ such that \begin{enumerate} \item $h(i) = i'$. \item $(j,k) \in E \,\Leftrightarrow\, (h(j),h(k)) \in E'$. \end{enumerate} If there exists a rooted graph isomorphism between $(G,i)$ and $(G',i)$ then we say that they are isomorphic, and write $(G,i) \cong (G',i')$.
 Informally, isomorphic graphs cannot be told apart when vertex labels are removed; equivalently, one can be turned into the other by an appropriate renaming of the vertices.
 The isomorphism class of $(G,i)$ is the set of rooted graphs that are isomorphic to it, and will be denoted by $[G,i]$.